Sensitivity of tree species demography to climate and competition across their range

 Model validation

-All species-specific demographic components demonstrated convergence with \(\hat{R} <1.05\) and low to no divergent iterations.
-In comparing the simple intercept model with the more complete versions, the LOO-CV consistently favored the complete model for all three demographic rates, featuring plot random effects, competition, and climate covariates, over other competing models (supplementary material 1).
-The absolute values of LOO-CV suggested that the growth model gained the most information from including covariates, followed by recruitment and survival models.
-We further validated our model predictions by comparing the parameters with traits groups such as growth rate classes, maximum observed size, maximum observed age, shade tolerance, and seed mass (Burns, Honkala, and Others 1990; Díaz et al. 2022).
+All species-specific demographic components demonstrated good convergence (\(\hat{R} < 1.05\)) with few to no divergent iterations.
+Model comparison using LOO-CV consistently favored the full model, featuring plot-level random effects, competition, and climate covariates, over other competing models for all three demographic rates (Supplementary Material 1).
+The magnitude of LOO-CV differences indicated that the growth model benefited most from the inclusion of covariates, followed by recruitment and survival.
+We further evaluated biological realism by comparing model-derived parameters with known species trait groups, including growth rate class, maximum observed size, maximum observed age, shade tolerance, and seed mass (Burns, Honkala, and Others 1990; Díaz et al. 2022).

-Both conspecific and heterospecific competition effects for the growth and survival models increased with intolerance to shade (Figure 2).
-The stronger competition effect of conspecific over heterospecific was consistent for almost all species in both growth and survival models.
-Only two species for growth and three for survival among the 31 presented stronger heterospecific competition than conspecific competition.
-Moreover, Fagus grandifolia and Thuja occidentalis exhibited positive density dependence for the survival model.
-For recruitment, the effect of total stand density increased with shade intolerance among the species (Figure S11).
+Both conspecific and heterospecific competition effects in growth and survival models increased with shade intolerance (Figure 3).
+Across nearly all species, conspecific competition effects were stronger than heterospecific effects.
+Only two species in the growth model and three in the survival model showed stronger heterospecific than conspecific competition.
+Fagus grandifolia and Thuja occidentalis were exceptions, exhibiting positive density-dependence in survival.
+In the recruitment model, total stand density effects increased with shade intolerance (Figure S11).

-The distribution of optimal MAT (\(\xi_{MAT}\)) and MAP (\(\xi_{MAP}\)) for the 31 species revealed that the optimal climates for growth, survival, and recruitment were rarely located at the center of the species ranges (Figure S12 and S13).
-Furthermore, most species exhibited some degree of demographic compensation, that is, opposing responses to the environment between demographic rates (Villellas et al. 2015).
-Lastly, the climate breadth (\(\sigma\)) determined how flat or narrow the performance of species was across MAT and MAP.
-We found among all species that climate breadth increased with range size, demonstrating that species with more range occupancy had larger niche breadths.
-The exception was the niche breadth of survival over MAT, showing a weak, flat correlation.
+The distribution of optimal MAT (\(\xi_{MAT}\)) and MAP (\(\xi_{MAP}\)) indicated that optimal conditions for growth, survival, and recruitment were rarely located at the center of species’ ranges (Figures S12 and S13).
+Many species exhibited demographic compensation, with opposing responses among demographic rates to environmental variation (Villellas et al. 2015).
+Climate breadth (\(\sigma\)) determined how narrowly or broadly performance varied across MAT and MAP.
+Across species, climate breadth increased with geographic range size, indicating that widely distributed species tended to have broader niche breadths (Figure S14).
+An exception was survival breadth along MAT, which showed only a weak relationship.

 \(\lambda\) sensitivity to climate and competition